Abdennour-Tech/badreddine0535/README.md

 ---

 ### 🚀 About Me
-I am a dedicated *Full-Stack Developer* focused on building scalable, efficient web applications.
+I am a dedicated Full-Stack Developer focused on building scalable, efficient web applications.
-I specialize in *Laravel* and *Symfony* backend, *React* frontend, and building *RESTful APIs* for seamless communication between services.
+I specialize in Laravel and Symfony backend, React frontend, and building RESTful APIs for seamless communication between services.

-I also have strong knowledge in *software design and modeling using UML* (Use Case, Class, Sequence diagrams), and solid experience with *SQL & NoSQL databases*.
+I also have strong knowledge in software design and modeling using UML (Use Case, Class, Sequence diagrams), and solid experience with SQL & NoSQL databases.

 ---